Kikyo-16/Sound_event_detection/README.md

 Actually, we exploited it to participate in DCASE2019 task4 and won the first price ([our technique report](http://dcase.community/documents/challenge2019/technical_reports/DCASE2019_Lin_25.pdf) and [challenge results](http://dcase.community/challenge2019/task-sound-event-detection-in-domestic-environments-results)).
 After adding analysis of result and making some modifications, we submitted the new technical report (to be updated soon) to [DCASE2019 Workshop](http://dcase.community/workshop2019/).
 ## Main ideas comprised in the code
 ### Specialized decision surface (SDS) and disentangled feature (DF)
+We propose Specialized decision surface (SDS) and disentangled feature (DF) in paper [Specialized Decision Surface and DisentangledFeature for Weakly-Supervised Polyphonic Sound Event Detection](https://arxiv.org/abs/1905.10091).
+There are mainly 2 contribution in our work:
+  * The Multiple instance learning (MIL) framework with pooling module and the neural network is commonly utilized for the weakly-supervised learning task, base on which we compare the performances of different pooling modules including GMP (global max pooling), GAP (global average pooling), GSP (global softmax pooling) and cATP (class-wise attention pooling), and give an explanation about why cATP perform best from the perspective of the high-level feature space of the neural network encoder.
+This explanation enables us to focus on a potential decision surface which we term the specialized decision surface (SDS).
+SDS shows its power in frame-level prediction (event detection).
+Actually, similar to SDS, something like "attention output" or "attention mask" might have been exploited in other works.
+However, the detailed explanation remains explored.
+Therefore, we explore a detailed explanation
+For weakly-supervised learning on Sound Event Detection

 ### Guided learning (GL)